vpabba03/Learning-Rate-Quantization/README.md

 ```

 ## Installing Dependencies without Docker
-We assume a python version that is greater than `3.8.0` is installed in the user's
-machine.
-In the root directory of this repo, we provide a `requirements.txt` file for installing the python libraries that will be used in our code.
+We assume a Python version that is greater than `3.8.0` is installed on the user's machine.
+In the root directory of this repo, we provide a `requirements.txt` file for installing the Python libraries that will be used in our code.

-To install the necessary dependency, one can first start a virtual environment
-by doing the following:
+To install the necessary dependencies, one can first start a virtual environment by doing the following:
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 ```
-The code above should activate a new python virtual environments.
+The code above should activate a new Python virtual environment.

 Then one can make use of the `requirements.txt` by
 ```